 The scanning service helps you make book chapters and journal articles more easily accessible for your students.
-This practice allows the GCU community to extract the best possible value from the library’s resources.
-Upon producing a scan, we send you a link that leads directly to the material.
-You can then add this link to your course content in GCULearn.
+This practice allows the GCU community to extract the best possible value from the library's resources.
+Upon producing a scan we will make it available via the Resource Lists service.
+More information about Resource Lists can be found on our website.

 The material requested must comply with the Copyright Licencing Agency's Photocopying and Scanning Higher Education Licence.
 More information on copyright.